Dvd848/CTFs/2020_Technion/The_all-seeing_eye.md

 > "Remember: reality is an illusion.
 The universe is a hologram.
 Buy gold.
 Bye!".

-Investigating this lead further reveals the following key:
+Investigating this lead further reveals the following key ([source](https://www.pinterest.com/pin/426575395956010392/)):

 ![](images/bill_cipher.png)